Let’s strengthen organizations, raise more money and scale up impact by speeding up how we learn about and position membership programs.

 We believe that networks of people working in and around membership programs (everyone from membership teams to organizing, volunteering, fundraising and other roles) will create stronger organizations – and more powerful outcomes – with opportunities and resources to more rapidly learn, test and master membership programming across their organizations, campaigns and teams.

 This is a time of declining trust in institutions.
 And it’s not just government.
-NGOs, nonprofits and even small orgs face questions from constituents and potential supporters about finances, diversity, leadership, sexual harassment and more.
+NGOs, nonprofits and even small organizations face questions from constituents and potential supporters about finances, diversity, leadership, sexual harassment and more.
 Media and news organizations rely on reader (and source) trust to stay in business.

 Membership programs invite and build trust by increasing transparency and direct investment in an organization’s mission, values and operation.

 More people than ever are engaging in advocacy and political campaigns as volunteers, activists and leaders.
-Nonprofit organizations can better learn from organizing campaigns – even those under their own roof – to build stronger membershp programs.
+Nonprofit organizations can better learn from organizing campaigns – even those under their own roof – to build stronger membership programs.

 Sustainable funding remains critical to the long-term health of nonprofit organizations.
 Nonprofits are raising money and figuring out monthly donor programs but aren’t innovating membership in ways that deepens affiliation to sustain themselves for long time and grow leaders.